ML-KULeuven/klay/docs/quickstart.rst

 .. code-block:: Python

-   from klaycircuits import Circuit
+   import klay

-   circuit = Circuit()
+   circuit = klay.Circuit()
    circuit.add_sdd(sdd_node)

 Now that we have the circuit, we can evaluate it.
 To do this, we first turn the circuit into a PyTorch module.

 .. code-block:: Python

-   import torch

    module = circuit.to_torch_module()
-   module = module.to("cuda:0")

-We can use our circuit as any other PyTorch module.
-The input should be a tensor with the weights for each literal, and the output is the result of evaluating circuit.
+The input to the module should be a tensor with the weights for each literal.
 For more details, see the :ref:`circuit_eval`.

 .. code-block:: Python

-   weights = torch.tensor([...], device="cuda:0")
+   weights = torch.tensor([...])
    result = module(weights)
    result.backward()